Course Description

 - A = three image/text messages to different audiences or using different techniques or appeal

-- Three-minute flash presentation—using Canva, Google slides, PowerPoint, other presentation software
+- Three-minute flash presentation—using Gamma, Canva, Google slides, PowerPoint, other presentation software

 - C = turn in the slides